eschmidt42/eu-parliament-votes/README.md

 > Ever wondered if you could visualise the voting behavior of MEPs in the EU Plenary yourself somehow?
 Wonder no longer!
 With this repo this is now a thing, well perhaps ... mostly I think ...

+Currently this repo is using PyPDF2 to parse PDFs behind _[Result of roll call votes available](https://www.europarl.europa.eu/plenary/en/votes.html?tab=votes)_.
+And the notebook already contains a dazzling Plotly visulisation!

 ## Why?

 After watching Nico Semsrott's video on [Silent Minutes, Missing Votes, Shocking Colleagues](https://www.youtube.com/watch?v=Chg4Vublbgk), where he enthusiastically presented a typical call vote PDF, I got demotivated enough to try and ask my PC for help.